port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/webhook.md

 4. Click on `Custom integration`.
 5. Give your webhook a title and a description, and select an icon to represent it, then click `Next`.
 6. In the mapping tab, you can see your new Webhook URL.
 7. Scroll down to box number 3.
-Here you can use JQ to map the data received from your system to the blueprints in your data model.
+Here you can use <PortTooltip id="jq">JQ</PortTooltip> to map the data received from your system to the blueprints in your data model.
 8. You can use the `Test mapping` button in box number 4 (in the bottom of the window) to test your mapping's validity.
 9. When finished, click `Save`.